TatuLund/vaadin-create23/README.md

 - How to create and use application scoped EventBus
 	- Implementation shows how to avoid common caveats of memory leaks, see unit test for proof
 	- This EventBus is used in many ways in the application
+	- The EventBus uses RedisPubSubService to share the events within the cluster
 - The custom theme is using BEM (Block Element Modifier) naming scheme to avoid class name conflicts in CSS
 - Example of how to localize / provide translations for texts used in UI

+### Backend

+The backend module features data access layer using Hibernate with a concise utility class for running queries in session and transaction, which is used by DAOs.
+There are couple of Service classes that are using by the presenters in the UI module.
+The backend also has RedisPubSubService, which is used by EventBus.
+There is set of unit tests verifying the main functionalities.

 ### Automated testing